-- Direct specially designed instruction provided by a certified special education teacher - Examples could include home instruction and instruction in hospitals and institutions. - Student is receiving his or her instruction separate from non-disabled peers in most cases.
+- Direct specially designed instruction provided by a certified special education teacher. - Examples could include home instruction and instruction in hospitals and institutions. - Student is receiving his or her instruction separate from non-disabled peers in most cases.

-General Education Teacher Special Education Teacher Role/Responsibilities Role/Responsibilities Oversees all general education instruction Provides accommodations and/or modifications needed to enable access.
-Engages in ongoing communication and professional learning with special educators to assist with understanding of learning progressions of the lowa Core.
-Collaborates with special education teacher to ensure student access to general education content.
-Collaborates with special education teacher for assignments and grades for general education curricular standards Provides direct specially designed instruction that aligns with the lowa Core.
-Monitors the learner's progress on IEP goals.
-Engages in ongoing communication and professional learning with general educators to understand learning progressions within the lowa Core.
-Collaborates with general education teacher to determine necessary accommodations and/or modifications to enable access Coordinates and shares available special education resources.
-Collaboratively provides and oversees the provision of SDI and goal progress within skill areas and instructional activities
+General Education Teacher Special Education Teacher Role/Responsibilities Role/Responsibilities Provides access to all general education instruction.
+This could include but is not limited to various methods such as in-person, virtual, electronic course format, etc. depending on the specific student situation Provides accommodations and/or modifications needed to enable access Engages in ongoing communication and professional learning with special educators to assist with understanding of learning progressions of the lowa Core Collaborates with special education teacher to ensure student access to general education content Collaborates with special education teacher for assignments and grades for general education curricular standards Provides direct specially designed instruction that aligns with the lowa Core Monitors the learner's progress on IEP goals.
+Engages in ongoing communication and professional learning with general educators to understand learning progressions within the lowa Core Collaborates with general education teacher to determine necessary accommodations and/or modifications to enable access Coordinates and shares available special education resources Collaboratively provides and oversees the provision of SDI and goal progress within skill areas and instructional activities